jenkinsci/bom/CONTRIBUTING.md

 git commit -m 'Run weekly tests'
 ```

+Keep the PR in draft until tests pass and this file can be deleted.

 ### Running all tests

 To run all lines then add the label `full-test` to run PCT in a PR - You would do this when adding a new plugin to the bom.